ggjara/al-folio/_pages/dashboard.md

-Here you can find the [public version](https://public.tableau.com/app/profile/jos.tom.s.marquinez7132/viz/DashboardCOVIDEPI/EPI)
+Here you can find the [public version of the dashboard.](https://public.tableau.com/app/profile/jos.tom.s.marquinez7132/viz/DashboardCOVIDEPI/EPI)